… or biznaz continues :O

 My cunning plan was to apply a texture by reusing a resin+polyurethane method.

-As you can see, an outcome is quite decent but again, without a vacuum, it is all ruined by random bubbles.
+As you can see, the outcome is quite decent but again, without a vacuum, it is all ruined by random bubbles.
 In the end, the idea was not so bad but it failed because I simply didn’t have all the necessary tools.

 Yup, that’s how it looked 😀